Saturn Mahadasha Emotional Effects — What 19 Years Actually Feel Like

 Saturn slows the metabolism of feeling.
 Where another dasha might produce a sharp emotion that resolves in a day, a Saturn-period feeling settles in and stays — sometimes for weeks, occasionally for months.
 Grief is heavier and lasts longer.
 Disappointment lodges in the body rather than passing through it.
 Joy, when it comes, is quieter and feels almost inappropriate to its cause.
 People often describe a sense of being slightly underwater, as if the volume of every emotional channel has been turned down by a few notches.

-This is not malfunction.
+Saturn's slowing of emotional metabolism is not malfunction.
 Saturn is the great clarifier; what it removes is the surface reactivity that prevents you from noticing what is actually true beneath it.
 The slowed emotional metabolism is the chart's way of forcing every feeling to be examined rather than discharged.
 Many of the most important inner realisations of an entire lifetime arrive during these years, precisely because the chart will not let them pass through quickly.

 Loneliness inside Saturn — why isolation is central to the curriculum